 12. Recreation a.
 What designated and informal recreational opportunities are in the immediate vicinity? [help] Some unauthorized recreational use of the existing canal road occurs at the site.
-This mostly consists of walkers, with occasional use by horseback riders and bicyclists. b.
+This mostly consists of walkers, horseback riders and all-terrain vehicles. b.
 Would the proposed project displace any existing recreational uses?
-If so, describe. [help] No. c.
-Proposed measures to reduce or control impacts on recreation, including recreation opportunities to be provided by the project or applicant, if any: [help] None proposed.

-13. Historic and cultural preservation a.
+If so, describe. [help] The project would eliminate access points to the uphill side of the canal restricting unauthorized recreation from crossing the canal. c.
+Proposed measures to reduce or control impacts on recreation, including recreation opportunities to be provided by the project or applicant, if any: [help] None proposed 13.
+Historic and cultural preservation a.
 Are there any buildings, structures, or sites, located on or near the site that are over 45 years old listed in or eligible for listing in national, state, or local preservation registers located on or near the site?
-If so, specifically describe. [help] The Kennewick Irrigation District Main Canal Division IV has been determined eligible for listing. b.
+If so, specifically describe. [help] The Kennewick Irrigation District Main Canal has been determined eligible for listing. b.
 Are there any landmarks, features, or other evidence of Indian or historic use or occupation?
 This may include human burials or old cemeteries.
 Are there any material evidence, artifacts, or areas of cultural importance on or near the site?
 Please list any professional studies conducted at the site to identify such resources. [help] None known.

-Archaeological Survey Report for the Kennewick Irrigation District Title Transfer Project, Benton County, Washington covers this area.
-See Appendix B. c.
+c.
 Describe the methods used to assess the potential impacts to cultural and historic resources on or near the project site.
-Examples include consultation with tribes and the department of archeology and historic preservation, archaeological surveys, historic maps, GIS data, etc. [help] Consultation with the Dept. of Archaeology and Historic Preservation Searchable Database.
-Archaeological Survey Report for the Kennewick Irrigation District Title Transfer Project, Benton County, Washington covers this area.
-See Appendix B. d.
+Examples include consultation with tribes and the department of archeology and historic preservation, archaeological surveys, historic maps, GIS data, etc. [help] Consultation with the Dept. of Archaeology and Historic Preservation Searchable Database. d.
 Proposed measures to avoid, minimize, or compensate for loss, changes to, and disturbance to resources.
 Please include plans for the above and any permits that may be required.
 Stop in the location that evidence is uncovered and notify the proper authorities.
-Follow the KID Inadvertent Discovery Plan.

-14. Transportation
+14. Transportation a.

-a.
 Identify public streets and highways serving the site or affected geographic area and describe proposed access to the existing street system.
-Show on site plans, if any. [help]

-S Olympia St provides access to the site.
+Show on site plans, if any. [help] Webber Canyon Rd and 506 PR SE provide access to the site.